sammi-turner/Dotfiles/README.md

 # Dotfiles
-Simple set-ups for vim and bash.
+Simple set-ups for vim, bash and rofi.